abhi7b/AIPI540_DL_Risk_Mgmt./README.md

 ---

 ## Dataset & License

 This repository uses the [Home Credit Default Risk](https://www.kaggle.com/competitions/home-credit-default-risk/overview) dataset from Kaggle Competition, licensed under Kaggle competition rules.

 The Home Credit Default Risk dataset is a comprehensive collection of information aimed at enhancing credit risk assessment models.
 Provided by Home Credit, the dataset encompasses a wide array of data points, including application details, demographic information, and historical credit behavior.
 The primary objective is to predict the likelihood of a client defaulting on a loan.

+The dataset has 122 columns with 106 numerical and 16 categorical.
+There was 57 columns with significant(more than 10%) NaN values.
+Dataset shape: (307511, 122).
+The dataset is highly imbalanced ~8% minority class.

 Using only `application_train.csv` file from the Home Credit repository as performance of model deteriorates when other csv files are added in the training.